mayconhb/Gelatina-Reductora-v3/replit.md

 - If API integration is added later, handle secrets server-side or use VITE_ prefixed public variables

 ## Recent Changes
+- 2025-12-03: Cloud Database Migration for User Data
+  - Migrated user profile data (name, avatar) from localStorage to Supabase
+  - Migrated protocol progress (completed days) from localStorage to Supabase
+  - Migrated weight tracker data from localStorage to Supabase
+  - Created new database tables: user_profiles, protocol_progress, weight_entries
+  - Added new API endpoints for profile, protocol progress, and weight entries
+  - Data now syncs across devices - users won't lose data if they change phones
+  - Fallback to localStorage if database is not configured
+  - Updated schema.sql with all new table definitions

 - 2025-12-03: Vercel Deployment with Serverless Functions
   - Created `/api` folder with serverless functions for Vercel
   - Webhook, user products, product info all work on Vercel